CSC3170-2022Fall/project-team-14/README.md

 ![image](https://user-images.githubusercontent.com/83419532/209425047-a1aea5ea-92dc-4076-82ae-605aaf9657d2.png)
 <br></br>

+we also completed some predefined data into [App/insert.sql](./App/insert.sql) .
+They are machine information,containing the number of machines and their maximum production quota, chip types along with their selling prices and full operation steps, the operation steps to produce a certain type of chip along with the spent time and expenses.

 > ### Algorithm
 [App/alg.py](./App/alg.py) is about algorithms to handle tasks.
 There are four kinds of tasks.
 (1) Allocating one operation of a package: It will choose machines to handle the package, change machines’ working status, package record and calculate expense, estimated end time and actual end time.